nomeata/haskell-via-sokoban/02-ho-datatypes.md

 Time to put these thing to good use.
 The goal is as follows: The maze should be centered when we start the program.
 Then we can use the arrow keys to move it around.
 We have already implemented most functionality for that, but you might wonder: How can we have interaction in a world without side-effects?
 How can we remember the current state in a world without mutable variables?

-Well, we solved such a riddle before, when we implemented an animation, by modelling our thoughts in terms of pure functions, and then having some “machinery” that executes our pure functions, yielding the desired effect.
+Well, we solved such a riddle before, when we implemented an animation, by modeling our thoughts in terms of pure functions, and then having some “machinery” that executes our pure functions, yielding the desired effect.
 We can do it again.

 An interactive program changes state whenever a new input event happens.
 If we want to separate the logic of the state change from the logic of remembering the current state, the former becomes a pure function again, namely one that, given the input event and the current state, calculates the new state.
 Additionally, we need to specify the initial state, and then of course how to visualize the state.